PandaHugMonster/py-simputils-config/docs/config-merging-strategies.md

 > of a strategy, and do not do anything with any internal structure.
 >
 > In case you need that, you have to implement your very own custom `preprocessor` or `filter` to
-> accommodate such functionality (and go through all the structures necessary).
+> accommodate such functionality (and go through all the sub-structures necessary).

 ## Flat Strategy